Morpheuslabs-io/neo-dapp-demo-01/demo.md

 # dApp Demo

-This is a simple guide showing how to play the demo dapp.
+This is a simple guide showing how to play the demo dapp (after the dapp has been successfully deployed).

 1. Get your private key

-Firstly, we need to login to app by using your private key To get your private key go to wallet and run command `neo> wallet export wif {address}`
+Firstly, we need to login to the app by using your private key.

+To get your private key, go to the wallet and run command `neo> wallet export wif {address}`
 Example:
 ```
 neo> wallet export wif AK2nJJpJr6o664CWJKi1QRXjqeic2zRp8y